When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Best for Helping Kids Express Feelings

-“How Are You Feeling Today? by Molly Potter helps children cope with their emotions.
-But it’s disguised as another fun and colorful book on your shelf.
+“How Are You Feeling Today?” by Molly Potter helps children cope with emotions, but it is disguised as a fun and colorful picture book.

 The Book With No Pictures